 Asian/Mexican fusion cuisine.
 This is one tasty dish.
 The Enchilada sauce perfectly complements the pork.
 A good quality, store-bought chili powder may be an acceptable substitute for freshly ground New Mexican peppers and cumin.

 Place the pork butt, the chile powder, white vinegar, garlic and salt to taste into a zip-lock bag.
 Refrigerate for 6 hours, periodically shaking the bag.

 Preheat an oven to 240-250 degrees F. Place the oven rack on the top-most rung.
 Put a metal pan, half-full of water, on the floor of the oven.

 Shake off the excess marinade from the steak.
 Bend two trussing needles into "S" shaped hooks.
 Push the hooks into the top of the steak.
 Hang it from the top grate of the oven, suspended over the water pan.

 (Keep an eye on the water in the pan.
 It will evaporate.
 Fill it with more hot water, when needed.)

-Remove the pork steak from the oven.
-Take out the hooks, then coarsely slice it into thin strips against the grain.
-Serve in warm, flour tortillas with cheese, topped with Enchilada sauce.
+Take the hooks out of the pork, then coarsely slice into thin strips against the grain.
+Serve in warm, flour tortillas with cheese.
+Top the tortillas with the Enchilada sauce.